The Guide to Choosing and Installing Exterior Concrete Wall Panels

 1. Safety First:

-• Ensure all personnel wear safety gear, including hard hats, safety glasses, gloves, and steel-toed boots.
+• All workers should wear appropriate safety gear, including hard hats, safety glasses, gloves, and steel-toed boots.

-• Establish a clear work area and confirm that all tools and machinery are in good working order.
+• Establish a clear work area and ensure that all tools are in good working condition.

 • Crane or forklift (for heavy panels)